-Efficiency has a crucial influence on the reliability and lifetime of a power supply.
+Efficiency has a crucial influence on the reliability and lifetime of DIN rail power supplies.
 It is the key factor for compact and reliable units – especially when they are convection cooled.

 Watch the video to learn more.